chaoss/wg-dei/focus-areas/event-diversity/event-demographics.md

 ### Data Collection Strategies

+Note that demographic information is sensitive information and if you are using this metric, you should pay particular attention to the (CHAOSS Data Use Statement)[https://github.com/chaoss/community/blob/main/data-use-statement.md].
+Several options exist to collect demographic information.
+These options include:

-- Request attendee and speaker [demographics](http://nikkistevens.com/open-demographics/) during conference registration
+- Request attendee and speaker [demographics](http://nikkistevens.com/open-demographics/) during conference registration with an option to opt-out of providing information.
 - Use a survey before, during, or after an event to gather attendee and speaker demographics.
 (For example, using the [Open Demographics questions](http://nikkistevens.com/open-demographics/))
 - For virtual events: If a virtual event platform supports real-time polling, use polls to better understand the audience and background of people who attend your event.

 ## References